-SECORITI TARGET LITE PUBLIC Public O.Abuse-Func Protection against Abuse of Functionality The TOE must prevent that functions of the TOE which after TOE Delivery can be abused in order (i) to disclose (ii) to manipulate critical User Data of the Smartcard En (iii) to manipulate Soft-coded Smartcard Embedded Softw deactivate, change or explore security features or func Details depend, for instance, on the capabilities of the Test by the IC Dedicated Test Software which are not specified critical User Data, hbedded Software, vare or (iv) bypass, tions of the TOE.
-Features provided 92 The TOE shall provide "TOE Identification (O.Identification)" as specified below:

-O.Identification TOE Identification

-The TOE must provide means to store Initialisation Data and Prepersonalisation Data in its non-volatile memory.
+O.Abuse-Func Protection against Abuse of Functionality The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order (i) to disclose critical User Data, (ii) to manipulate critical User Data of the Smartcard Embedded Software, (iii) to manipulate Soft-coded Smartcard Embedded Software or (iv) bypass, deactivate, change or explore security features or functions of the TOE.
+Details depend, for instance, on the capabilities of the Test Features provided by the IC Dedicated Test Software which are not specified here.
+92 The TOE shall provide ' 'TOE Identification (O.Identification)" as specified below: O.Identification TOE Identification The TOE must provide means to store Initialisation Data and Pre- personalisation Data in its non-volatile memory.
 The Initialisation Data (or parts of them) are used for TOE identification.